Peace on Earth Begins at Home!

 Penelope House helps victims of intimate partner violence to gain social and economic independence through shelter, counseling, advocacy, and referral to community resources and agencies in Mobile, Washington, Choctaw, and Clarke Counties in Alabama.
-The center can provide refuge for victims and their children when their lives are in imminent danger; the temporary shelter allows escape from a violent situation.
+The shelter can provide refuge for victims and their children when their lives are in imminent danger.
+Temporary shelter allows escape from a violent situation.
 The prevention of domestic violence through education and public awareness is the goal of Penelope House.

 A 24 hour crisis line is answered 24 hours a day, 365 days a year to provide counseling, information, and referral services to families in abusive situations.

 Emergency shelter for victims of intimate partner violence and their children is available 24 hours a day, 365 days per year.
 Victims who are admitted for shelter care are provided a safe place to stay while assessing their life situation and setting goals for the future.
 Shelter services include food, clothing, case management, advocate services, vocational counseling, child care, and support group.
 An on site medical clinic is available to provide limited medical services.
 Transportation is provided as needed.

 Court Advocates assist all intimate partner violence victims by helping the victims work their way through the court system.
 The advocates provide information to victims about their rights and options in the legal system, assist with obtaining warrants and protection from abuse orders.
 Court advocates accompany victims to both criminal and civil court hearings.